kubantjan/fast-form/README.md

    * Add second clasifier, that would recognize diacritics  / accute(') / carron(ˇ) / none  /
    * Create our own, small dataset (maybe adding the diacritics to current dataset) and use methods here: https://arxiv.org/pdf/1904.08095.pdf
+ * [ ] Create a model distinguishing X or filled circle or nothing or anomaly.
+  Improve true/false computation for boxes

 #### Refactoring
  * [x] Restructure repository to separate code from data
  * [ ] Refactor to original emnist dataset structure instead of preparsed csv data from kaggle